IBM-Bluemix-Docs/mass-data-migration/getting-started.md

       </tr>
       <tr>
         <td>Add a shipping address</td>
-        <td>Enter your shipping information, such as shipping address and name of the person who will accept the delivery.</td>
+        <td>Enter your shipping information, such as the shipping address and name of the person who will accept the delivery.
+From the list of countries, select the country that corresponds with the storage bucket destination that you selected in the previous step.</td>
       </tr>
       <tr>
         <td>Add your contact information</td>